This is an official version.

 2. (1) In this Act

-(b) "child " means a person under the age of majority;
+(b) "child" means a person under the age of 16 years;

-(c) "cohabitating partner" means either of 2 persons who have cohabited in a conjugal relationship outside of marriage for at least one year;
+(c) "cohabiting partner" means either of 2 persons who have cohabited in a conjugal relationship outside of marriage for at least one year;

 (k) "required form" means the form required by the minister; and